forestgrape/coronavirus/index.md

 ## References

 #### Note
-* Sometimes reviews or remarks in introductions are cited which reference further to the original work.
+* The references are named by the correspondence author, the primary authors or a descriptive tag.
 * References are grouped by topic.
-In the case where several topics apply, one has been chosen.
+If several topics apply, one has been chosen.
-* Instead of numbered the references are named by the correspondence author, the primary authors or a descriptive tag.
+* Sometimes reviews or remarks in introductions are referred which point further to the original work/articles.

 <!--